I created an MCP Apps using Hono × React × Lambda, and made an app that allows you to narrow down products using AI

 https://github.com/ShuntaToda/mcp-apps-react-hono-lambda/blob/1706e324c9627e48ab069d3ccd132f12d9c07a8e/packages/server/src/index.ts#L85-L147

-We register tools with registerAppTool and serve the React UI HTML as a resource with registerAppResource.
+Register the tool with registerAppTool and distribute the React UI HTML as a resource with registerAppResource.

 The tool's return value is just a confirmation message.
-React UI fetches product data directly from the Hono API.
-This architecture eliminates the need for parsing MCP tool results, and Hono functions as a pure API server.
+The product data is fetched directly by the React UI from the Hono API.
+This architecture eliminates the need for parsing the MCP tool results, allowing Hono to function as a pure API server.

-MCP Apps iframe is a sandbox environment, so access to external domains is restricted by default.
-This caused problems: product images (placehold.co) weren't displaying, and fetches to the Hono API were failing.
+Since MCP Apps' iframe is a sandbox environment, access to external domains is restricted by default.
+This caused issues where product images (placehold.co) weren't displayed and fetch requests to the Hono API failed.

 https://github.com/ShuntaToda/mcp-apps-react-hono-lambda/blob/1706e324c9627e48ab069d3ccd132f12d9c07a8e/packages/server/src/index.ts#L131-L139